IPW New Zealand Heavyweight Championship

-The championship is generally contested in professional wrestling matches, in which participants execute scripted endings rather than contend in direct competition.
-The inaugural champion was The Machine, who defeated Jon E. King in Mangere, Auckland on 9 April 2002 to become the first MPW Heavyweight Champion; King had won a Royal Rumble-type match, eliminating "Superstar" Troy Daniels to earn a place in the championship decider.
-IPW recognized both MPW Heavyweight Championship reigns when the promotion became Impact Pro Wrestling in 2003.
-King and Davey Deluxeo hold the record for most reigns, with three each.
-At 515 days, Deluxeo's first reign was the longest in the title's history.
-Vinny Dunn's second reign, which lasted mere minutes, was the shortest in the history of the title.
-Overall, there have been 21 reigns shared between 11 wrestlers, with one vacancy.
+The championship is contested in professional wrestling matches.
+The inaugural champion was The Machine, who defeated Jon E. King in Māngere, Auckland on 9 April 2002 to become the first MPW Heavyweight Champion; King had won a Royal Rumble-type match, eliminating "Superstar" Troy Daniels to earn a place in the championship decider.
+IPW recognised both MPW Heavyweight Championship reigns when the promotion became Impact Pro Wrestling in 2003.
+James Shaw holds the record for most reigns with five.
+At 693 days, Jake Shehaan's second reign was the longest in the title's history.
+Charlie Roberts' sole reign lasted only two minutes and thirty-eight seconds, the shortest in the history of the title.
+Overall, there have been 51 reigns shared between 25 wrestlers, with three vacancies.

 The promotion has often been represented by the reigning IPW Champion in the national media.
 In May 2005, TVNZ's Hadyn Jones conducted an interview with The Machine and then IPW Champion The Economist at their Auckland gym.
 On 2 February 2006, Jon E. King was a guest on Ngati Hine FM where he was interviewed by disc jockey Darcy Edwards and with fellow IPW wrestler Alfred Valentine on the TV One's morning talk show Breakfast by Kay Gregory that summer.
 Jordan Invincible was among the wrestlers featured on 10 October 2008 edition Television New Zealand's IAM TV and where Invincible wrestled the host in a mock battle at their IPW facility in Auckland.
 IPW New Zealand Champion Dal Knox was interviewed at the 2008 Armageddon Expo, along with IPW colour commentator Dion McCracken, as part of an upcoming documentary on professional wrestling in New Zealand, A Kiwi Century On The Mat, in April 2009.
 Knox was also profiled by 20/20 in a special report on professional wrestling in New Zealand, as well as on the Māori Television sports show Hyundai Code.